-Eastleigh Borough Council is committed to equality of opportunity in our approach to service delivery, employment and community leadership.
+We are committed to equality of opportunity in our approach to service delivery, employment and community leadership.
 We are also committed to identifying, understanding and eliminating all barriers that prevent access to services, information and employment by people with one or more protected characteristics.